Vegan Labels – Do They Exist?

 Typically printing equipment is very expensive and will be used for both traditional and vegan labelling.

-Can we Supply Vegan Labels?
+Can I Buy Certified Vegan Labels?

 Pretty much all the labels Expert Labels now offers uses acrylic glues.
 The adhesive performance is generally better than with traditional labels so no compromise has to be made on quality.